rishikeshsreehari/personal-blog/content/now.md

 ### 📺 What Am I Watching?
-- [Lost (2004)](https://www.serializd.com/show/Lost-4607) - Currently at S03E08 - I'm binge watching, it was a mistake to start this.
+- [Lost (2004)](https://www.serializd.com/show/Lost-4607) - Currently at S04E05 - I'm binge watching, it was a mistake to start this.
 ---

 ### 🏋 My Workout Regime

 I'm currently focusing on transforming my body and bringing my body fat down to below 25%.
 That means a lot of protein and long walks to ensure that I'm in a calorie deficit while gaining muscle and losing fat.
 These days, I work out four days a week at the gym following Trainer Winny's [beginner plan](https://www.youtube.com/watch?v=U9ENCvFf9yQ).
 It's mainly a mix of compound exercises like bench press, overhead press, barbell row, squat, and deadlift.
-I'm nursing an [ankle sprain](/journal/ankle-sprain/), so squats and running are out of the equation, at least for a couple of weeks.
-Summer is officially over, and the weather is getting nicer day by day.
-I'm itching to run, but I guess I'll have to wait and focus on rehab.
+[My ankle](/journal/ankle-sprain/) is feeling better, and the doctor has given the green light for short runs and squats with light weights.
+I still feel a bit uneasy with deep squats at the lower position.
+Need a bit more work on the stability part, 5 more rehab sessions to go.
+Can't wait to run freely!

 ##### For my latest fitness updates, read my [fitness log](/fitness-log).
 It's interesting, I promise.